2009–10 North Carolina Tar Heels men's basketball team: Non-conference season

 UNC kicked off their non-conference schedule on November 9 against Florida International and new coach Isiah Thomas as a part of the Coaches Vs. Cancer Classic, defeating the Golden Panthers 88–72 at the Dean Smith Center.
-There had been some controversy surrounding the game as FIU had threatened to pull out of the tournament when the brackets were released, and they found that they were not scheduled to play Ohio State as they had initially planned.
+There had been some controversy surrounding the game, as FIU had threatened to pull out of the tournament when the brackets were released, and they found that they were not scheduled to play Ohio State as they had initially planned.

-After home wins over North Carolina Central and Valparaiso, the Tar Heels began a tough out of conference slate which would include five teams ranked in the preseason Coaches' poll.
+After home wins over North Carolina Central and Valparaiso, the Tar Heels began a tough out-of-conference slate which included five teams ranked in the preseason Coaches Poll.
 First was a trip to Madison Square Garden for the finals of the Coaches Vs. Cancer Classic.
 After defeating #15 Ohio State 77–73 in their semifinal game, the Tar Heels lost the championship game 87–71 to #24 Syracuse.
 UNC had a two-point lead at the half, but the Orange used a 25–3 run coming out of the locker room to defeat the young Tar Heels convincingly behind 25 points from forwarding Wesley Johnson.

-In a 93–72 home win over Gardner-Webb on November 23, 2009, senior Deon Thompson became the 63rd player in UNC history to score 1000 points.
+In a 93–72 home win over Gardner-Webb on November 23, 2009, senior Deon Thompson became the 63rd player in UNC history to score 1,000 points.
 The milestone capped a 22-point, 10-rebound performance from Thompson.
-The game also featured a record-setting night as Gardner-Webb guard Grayson Flittner tied a Dean Smith Center record with nine three-pointers.
-In their next game it was Roy Williams' turn to achieve a milestone as he won his 600th game in the Tar Heels' 80–73 win over Nevada.
+Gardner-Webb guard Grayson Flittner also tied a Dean Smith Center record with nine three-pointers.
+In their next game it was Roy Williams' turn to achieve a milestone, as he won his 600th game in the Tar Heels' 80–73 win over Nevada.